saeyslab/napari-sparrow/README.md

 Run experiments from the CLI using [Hydra](https://hydra.cc).
 Experiments can be run locally, or on a SLURM cluster.

-First copy the `configs` folder (in the root of this repository) locally, and set the paths to the input data and log directory via the *.yaml* provided at `configs/default.yaml`, e.g. update following fields:
+First copy the `configs` folder (in the root of this repository) locally, and set the paths to the input data and log directory via the *.yaml* provided at `configs/default.example.yaml`.
+I.e., first rename `configs/default.example.yaml` to `configs/default.yaml` and update following fields:

 ```yaml
 paths: